citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/processes/change/change-planning.md

     !!! note "NOTE"

-        It is possible, after recording the data of the treatment plan, to check the risk assessment chart (see Knowledge [Change
+        It is possible, after recording the data of the treatment plan, to check the risk assessment chart (see Knowledge Change
-        Request Execution][1]), in the section Monitoring Risk Development.
+        Request Execution, available at the end of this document), in the section Monitoring Risk Development.

 Impact and simplified risk analysis
 ----------------------------------------